Opening a Synovus Savings Account: What to Know Before You Apply

 Access

-Synovus allows you to make up to six fee-free withdrawals from your personal savings account each month.
-That’s a good thing if you need to withdraw cash from time to time to cover unexpected expenses.
+Synovus allows you to make up to six monthly fee-free withdrawals from your personal savings account.
+That’s a good thing if you occasionally withdraw cash to cover unexpected expenses.

 However, an excess withdrawal fee will apply once you exceed that limit.